biomedisa/biomedisa/README.md

 + Download test data from our [gallery](https://biomedisa.info/gallery/)

 ## Revisions
+24.7.1
++ 3D Slicer extension
++ Prediction of large data block by block

 24.5.22
 + Pip is the preferred installation method
 + Commands, module names and imports have been changed to conform to the Pip standard